The Company’s corporate governance information and documents.

 The board must be able to express a shared view of the company’s purpose, business model and strategy.
 It should go beyond the simple description of products and corporate structures and set out how the company intends to deliver shareholder value in the medium to long-term.
 It should demonstrate that the delivery of long term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long-term future.

-Totally plc seeks to improve the health and wellbeing of people across the UK and Ireland by helping tackle the biggest challenges facing healthcare today.
+Totally plc is a leading out-of-hospital healthcare provider.
+We seek to improve the health and wellbeing of people across the UK and Ireland by helping to tackle the biggest challenges facing healthcare today.
 Our focus is on the delivery of efficient, responsive healthcare and wellbeing services that reduce reliance on the healthcare sector, ensure access to high quality care and increase access to wellbeing services in the workplace.

 Seek to understand and meet shareholder needs and expectations